 Peppermint is actually a hybrid of watermint and spearmint.
 You can enjoy it in many ways, like drinking peppermint tea.

-If you can grow your own peppermint herb at home, that is best.
-This ensures you’re getting only the freshest peppermint leaves.
+If you can grow your own peppermint herb at home, that is best as it ensures you’re getting only the freshest peppermint leaves.

 10. Star Anise (5,460 mg per 100 g)